zer0ne-hub/zer0ne-blog/content/posts/CTFs/index.md

 - [HackTricks](https://book.hacktricks.xyz/welcome/readme)
 - [PentestBook](https://pentestbook.six2dez.com/)

-And [this guy](https://github.com/zardus/wargame-nexus) who also made a very comprehensive list of wargames (CTFs) platforms
+And [this guy](https://github.com/zardus/wargame-nexus) who also made a very comprehensive list of wargames (CTFs) platforms just like [this one too](https://neerajlovecyber.com/ctf-cheatsheet)

 Now if you are ever interested, my writeups they are right [Here]({{< ref "/writeups" >}} "Writeups")